 Immigration Department has not specified the size of the passport-size photo.
-Visa can be obtained only through payment of cash in the following currency: Euro, Swiss Franc, Pound Sterling, US dollar, Australian dollar, Canadian dollar, Hong-Kong dollar, Singapore dollar and Japanese Yen.
+Visa can be obtained only through cash payment in the following currency: Euro, Swiss Franc, Pound Sterling, US dollar, Australian dollar, Canadian dollar, Hong-Kong dollar, Singapore dollar, and Japanese Yen.

-Credit Card, Indian currency or Nepalese currency are not accepted for payment of Visa fee.
+Credit Card, Indian currency, or Nepalese currency are not accepted for payment of Visa fees.

 What to wear?

-Light, loose garments are recommended in spring (March, April and May) and summer (June, July and August), while woolens and jackets or similar warm clothing’s are needed from November to February.
+Light, loose garments are recommended in spring (March, April, and May) and summer (June, July, and August), while woolens and jackets or similar warm clothing is needed from November to February.

 What is the currency of Nepal?